 requires uniform_typed_matrix<typed_matrix>;

-The constructor from an array is valid for uniform vectors.
+The constructor from a C-array is valid for uniform vectors only.

-We can at least provide a constructor accepting an initializer-list of initializer-list for a type giving a uniformly typed matrix.
+Similarly for init-list of init-list for a type giving a uniformly typed matrix.

 Some Accessors